MicrosoftDocs/xbox-live-docs/xbox-live-docs-pr/test-release/services-tools/error-handling/live-error-handling-winrt.md

 ## The game crashes when calling XYZ Xbox Service API

-If your game crashes, the callstack might appear to say it’s an Xbox Service API call:
+If your game crashes, the callstack might appear to say it's an Xbox Service API call:

 ```cpp
 msvcr110.dll!Concurrency::details::_ReportUnobservedException() Line 2455    C++